akostrik/stage_telegram_python/README.md

 ## Other technical details
 Output of server 1 is saved in the [logs](https://github.com/akostrik/stage_telegram/tree/main/server1/log)

-# The limits and improvements of the application
+# The limits of the application and future enhancements

 It is developped only for Linux.

 The installation and configuration instructions are complicated for a user, they should be unified in one instruction by using Docker.